turingschool-examples/backend_mod_1_prework/day_4/questions.md

 5. What questions do you still have about methods in Ruby?

 Still wrapping my head around the return part of a + b and having it assigned to a variable.
+But I'm working through it with more practice.